Stochastic portfolio theory with price impact: Proofs for Section

-We begin by expanding out only the quadratic variation terms in \eqref{eqn:additive_Q_explicit}.
-Note that since the diffusion coefficient $\beta^P$ is a function of $t, P(t)$ and $J(t)$, but not of $Q_{[0,t]}$, it follows that $d[\mu](t) = \Psi(t,P(t),J(t))d[S](t)$ for some $\R^{d\times d}$ valued function $\Psi$.
-Then expanding the quadratic variations term in \eqref{eqn:additive_Q_explicit} establishes that $Q_i$ has the representation
+We begin by expanding the quadratic variation terms in \eqref{eqn:Gamma}.
+Note that since the diffusion coefficient $\beta^P$ is a function of $t, P(t)$ and $J(t)$, but not of $Q^{[0,t]}$, it follows that $d[\mu](t) = \Psi(t,P(t),J(t))d[S](t)$ for some $\R^{d\times d}$-valued function $\Psi$.
+Hence, from \eqref{eqn:frictionless_additive_holdings} and the expansion of the quadratic variation terms in \eqref{eqn:Gamma}, we obtain that $Q_i$ has the representation